datawire/ambassador-docs/docs/emissary/1.13/howtos/route.md

 kubectl apply -f httpbin-mapping.yaml
 ```

-<Alert severity="info">For production use, best practice is to store the file in a version control system and apply the changes with a continuous deployment pipeline. <a href="../../topics/concepts/gitops-continuous-delivery">The $productName$ Operating Model</a> provides more detail.</Alert>
+<Alert severity="info">For production use, best practice is to store the file in a version control system and apply the changes with a continuous deployment pipeline. <a href="../../topics/concepts/gitops-continuous-delivery">The Ambassador Operating Model</a> provides more detail.</Alert>

 ## Resources